Rishiguin/fact-checker-gpt3/README.md

 ## to run

-Make sure you have langchain installed (`pip install langchain`).
+1. Make sure you have langchain installed (`pip install langchain`).

+2. Add your api key in `fact_checker.py`

 Then run

-`python3 fact_checker.py 'insert question here'`
+3. `python3 fact_checker.py "insert question here"`

 *Be sure to wrap your question in quotes if you're passing it as a command line argument.*